 Step 3: When we have your loan offer to hand, we will arrange a meeting with you to go through the loan offer and conditions and then return it to the bank.

 Step 4: Funds will then be requested by us from your new bank and your existing mortgage will then be paid off.
 Any excess funds will be released to you.
 Your new mortgage will then be registered in the Property Registration Authority and your title deeds will be returned to your new bank.

 What is the cost involved in switching?

 Most banks are now offering to pay some or all of your legal fees to encourage customers to switch.
 Contributions range between €1,500 and €3,000 or cash back offers are currently being paid.

-Gerrard L. McGowan LLP Solicitors fees and outlay: –
+Gerrard L. McGowan Solicitors fees and outlay: –

-Please contact Gerrard L. McGowan LLP Solicitors for further information here: CONTACT US
+Please contact Gerrard L. McGowan Solicitors for further information here: CONTACT US